MiCyg/LedRingHardware/README.md

-# LedRing
+# LedRingHardware
-A simple devBoard with rp2040 contains 8 programmable leds and batterry connector.
+A simple PCB devBoard with rp2040 contains 8 programmable leds and batterry connector.